 Our nation's greenhouse gas emissions and resulting climate change are leading to higher temperatures, recordsetting heat waves, and drier and more arid conditions in the West.
-These conditions, matched with underfunded forest management, outdated land use practices, and more people living in fire-prone areas has led to catastrophic wildfires that affect more people.
-More than 10.3 million acres burned in 2020.
+These conditions, matched with underfunded forest management, outdated land use practices, and more people living in fire-prone areas have led to catastrophic wildfires that affect more people.
+Almost 59,000 wildfires burned over 7 million acres in 2021, and more than 10.3 million acres burned in 2020.87